MeganStalker/Restart_DL_POLY_Simulations/README.md

 ## Notes:

-1. This script is designed to submit jobs on the Bath HPC.
+This script is designed to submit jobs to the Bath HPC.
 To restart DL_POLY simulations on any HPC please change the name of the job submission script on line 86.

 * Line 86: